 Simple clip-in transparent plates, usually worn overnight.
-We normally advise growing children to wear their retainers until they are at least 18, keeping them afterwards so that they can occasionally check they still fit.
+We normally advise growing children to wear their retainers until they are at least 18, keeping them afterward so that they can occasionally check they still fit.

 How long will I have to wear the retainers?

-Normal age changes occur in the human body; in the mouth, these age changes show up as gum recession, increased lower front teeth crowding and increased turning of twisted or rotated teeth.
+Normal age changes occur in the human body; in the mouth, these age changes show up as gum recession, increased lower front teeth crowding, and increased turning of twisted or rotated teeth.
 Having orthodontic treatment does not grant immunity to these normal changes.
 These age changes vary in severity.
 Therefore we recommend that you wear your retainers for an indefinite period of time – wear them as long as you want to keep your teeth straight.
 It’s now your responsibility.

 Your removable retainer